FelisDiligens/Fallout76-QuickConfiguration/What's new.md

 - Changed the behavior of the mod manager slightly:
   - Interface files will now be separated into a 'Bundled - Interface.ba2'
   - Interface files will now be packed into a different preset.
 (Format: General, Compression: None)
+- Some internal changes relating to API requests.

 *Unreleased*